rolspace/blazor-football-scoreboard/src/Hosts/Api/README.md

 If the local database is launched for the first time, there is an automated seeding process that uses the [footballscoreboard_localdb.sql](/scripts/localdb/footballscoreboard_localdb.sql) file to generate the tables and data.

-Due to the size of the database, the local database container startup will take a bit longer.
+Due to the size of the local database, the container startup will take a few minutes longer.
-The database will be persisted locally in the `./data/localdb` folder for subsequent runs.
+The database will be persisted locally with a Docker Volume in the `.docker/volumes/localdb` folder, for subsequent runs.

 Adminer will be available at the following URL: http&ZeroWidthSpace;://localhost:8080.